wp-plugins/avchat-3/readme.txt

 * visitors are able to login with Facebook
 * compatible with SEO friendly URL's in WordPress

 The above features are for the Standard version which you can use to see the potential of the video chat solution on your site.
-You can download it for Free from this page.
+You can download it for free from this page.

 > #### Get your  <a href='http://avchat.net/integrations/wordpress' title='AVChat plugin for WordPress'>PRO version </a>  now !!! .
 > Offering more advanced features, multisite support, additional settings and permissions, free installation and 3 months of support and updates, the <a href='http://avchat.net/integrations/wordpress' title='AVChat Video Chat plugin for WordPress'>AVChat Video Chat plugin PRO</a> is the ultimate sollution for a perfect WordPress video chat.